 The detector has 3 different readout modes (see Appendix for details).
-The fast polarimetry mode is used for high precision polarimetry of bright targets with (R \sim 3-7 mag).
+The fast polarimetry mode is used for high precision polarimetry of bright targets (with $R \sim 3-7$ mag).
 The slow polarimetry mode (with lower RON, better efficiency, but also reduced dynamic and longer minimum DIT) is more sensitive to probe the fainter environments (in the outer PSF and/or in narrowband filters).
 The standard imaging mode is used for non-polarimetric imaging.

-5.2 Coronagraphs and filters
+7.2 Coronagraphs and filters

 The choice of the coronagraph depends on the observing wavelength and inner working angle (see Tables in Sections 10.1 and 10.7).
 Filter sets are detailed for IRDIS in Section 10.3 and for ZIMPOL in Section 10.8.
-For ZIMPOL please note the AO limiting magnitudes with the grey beam splitter is ~1.74 mag brighter than with the dichroic.
-Also note that some filters (located in FW0) cannot be used in polarimetric imaging modes.
+For ZIMPOL please note the AO limiting magnitudes with the grey beam splitter is $\sim$ 1.74 mag brighter than with the dichroic.
+Also note that the use of some filters and neutral densities (located in FW0) will result in additional instrumental polarization which cannot be calibrated using the polarization compensator.
+Therefore the use of filters and neutral densities in the FW0 filter wheel is not recommended for ZIMPOL polarimetric imaging modes.